blemoine/EitherAcc/src/main/tut/README.md

 } yield result
 ```

-And it would be even more complex with more than 2 error types.
+And it would be even more complex with more than two error types.

 `EitherAcc` is a way to solve this problem.